emacsmirror/inhibit-mouse/README.md

              :repo "jamescherti/inhibit-mouse.el"))
 ```

+## Frequently Asked Questions

+### Where did the idea of using input-decode-map originate?

+The concept of using `input-decode-map` was introduced by Stefan Monnier, who proposed an intuitive solution for disabling mouse input in Emacs.
+This discussion was initiated by Daniel Radetsky, who suggested a C patch to address the issue of mouse functionality in Emacs.

+### What is the difference between the input-decode-map approach and the disable-mouse package available on MELPA?

+The `disable-mouse` package creates a mode that overrides mouse clicks.
+However, that mode does not override all other modes; some modes still require `disable-mouse` to apply key bindings manually (e.g., Evil mode).

+In contrast, `inhibit-mouse` is simpler and more efficient.
+It modifies `input-decode-map` to disable mouse events with a single configuration.

 ## Author and License

 The `inhibit-mouse` Emacs package has been written by [James Cherti](https://www.jamescherti.com/) and is distributed under terms of the GNU General Public License version 3, or, at your choice, any later version.